TR-05/tntnlib/README.md

 why are you reading this.
-also python scripts may or may not work i have no idea how python works
+also curveGui and plotter scripts may or may not work i have no idea how python works